Kevin Lalande

-Kevin Lalande (born February 19, 1987) is a Canadian-Belarusian former professional ice hockey goaltender who most notably played in the Kontinental Hockey League (KHL) for HC Dinamo Minsk.
+Kevin Lalande (born February 19, 1987) is a Belarusian Canadian former professional ice hockey goaltender who most notably played in the Kontinental Hockey League (KHL) for HC Dinamo Minsk.

 Playing career

 Lalande played junior hockey in the Ontario Hockey League for the Belleville Bulls and was drafted 128th overall by the Calgary Flames in the 2005 NHL Entry Draft.
 He joined the organization in 2007, splitting his time with the Flames' American Hockey League affiliate the Quad City Flames and their ECHL affiliate the Las Vegas Wranglers.
 He was traded to the Columbus Blue Jackets on March 4, 2009 and was assigned to their AHL affiliate the Syracuse Crunch.
 In 2010, Lalande signed with Vityaz Chekhov of the Kontinental Hockey League.

 Lalande was the winning goaltender in the Mirabito Outdoor Classic, the American Hockey League's first outdoor game.
 He made 36 saves on 37 shots en route to a 2-1 Syracuse Crunch victory.

 In 2011, Lalande decided to continue his career with HC Dinamo Minsk, also a member of Kontinental Hockey League.
 On February 16, 2013 Lalande accepted Belarusian citizenship.

 Having suffered four concussions in the last 5 years of his 10-year professional career, Lalande ended his professional career at the age of 30 with Dinamo Minsk following the 2016–17 season.